parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 ## Heuristic 3: Anchoring and Adjusting

-When faced with questions of the form:
+We often have to answer the question:

 > What is the likely value of X?

 which actually is the more complex question:

-> What is range of values of X that I am N% confident about?
+> What is range of values that X could have with N% probability?

-where *N* is the quantification of "likely", which is subjective.
-We substitute such questions with the simpler question:
+where *N* is just making the subjective term "likely" more concrete.
+We substitute such questions with the simpler algorithm:

-> Start with an initial guess number and adjust it up and down until we feel we've adjusted enough.
+> Start with an initial guess number and adjust it up and down; stop when we feel we've adjusted enough.

 There are two problems with this heuristic:

-* Our initial guess or estimate is influenced strongly by factors that are not relevant to the quantity being estimated
+* Our initial guess or estimate is influenced strongly by factors that are not relevant to the quantity being estimated.
-* We don't adjust enough
+* We don't adjust enough; our feeling of "enough" kicks in earlier than it should.

 ### Experimental Evidence